revitron/revitron/docs/source/get-started.rst

 To install the full bundle including pyRevit, RPM and the Revitron UI, follow the instructions below:

+1. In case Git is not already installed --- `download <https://git-scm.com/download/win>`_ and install Git.
-1. Right-click `here <https://raw.githubusercontent.com/revitron/installer/master/install.bat>`_ to download the installer.
+2. Right-click `here <https://raw.githubusercontent.com/revitron/installer/master/install.bat>`_ to download the installer.
-2. Move the ``install.bat`` to the directory, where you want to install pyRevit.
+3. Move the ``install.bat`` to the directory, where you want to install pyRevit.
-3. Double-click the ``install.bat`` file.
+4. Double-click the ``install.bat`` file.
-4. Start Revit after the installer script has finished and close it again.
+5. Start Revit after the installation has finished and close it again.
-5. Start Revit a second time.
+6. Start Revit a second time.

 Manual Installation
 -------------------